 - January 28th is National Blueberry Pancake Day.

 - Maple syrup which is often used as a topping, was originally a sweet drink which was discovered by the Algonquin Indians.
-To make this drink, sap was collected from Canadian sugar maple trees and next it was boiled.

 - The first ready-mix food which was sold commercially was Aunt Jemima pancake flour.
 It was invented in 1889 in St. Joseph, Missouri.